 - – All design conditions are identical to or more conservative than those on the generic drawing.

 - – The support system (horizontal or vertical) is the same as registered.

-- – The derived drawing references the generic drawing so that the CRN validity can be traced.
+- – The derived drawing references the generic drawing so that the CRN validity can be traced by the Authorized Inspector.

 For cases where it is not possible to follow these restrictions, a new CRN would be applied for.
-The generic registration has not covered all design possibilities, just the most common.
+The generic registration does not cover all design possibilities, just the most common.